-The presence at the Meeting, in person or by duly authorized proxy, of the holders of a majority of the outstanding shares of stock entitled to vote constitutes a quorum for the transaction of business.
-Each share of Clarus common stock entitles the holder to one vote on each matter presented for stockholder action.
-The affirmative vote of a plurality of the votes cast in person or by proxy is necessary for the election of the four nominees named in this Proxy Statement (Proposal 1).
+The presence at the Meeting, in person or by duly authorized proxy, of the holders of a majority of the outstanding shares of common stock entitled to vote constitutes a quorum for the transaction of business.
+Each share of Clarus' common stock entitles the holder to one vote on each matter presented for stockholder action.
+The affirmative vote of a plurality of the votes cast in person or by proxy is necessary for the election of each nominee as a director (Proposal 1).